felicitia/expert-meditator/README.md

 If you want to contribute, it's very simple!
 - If you know any **Public Datasets on Expert Meditators**, please send a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to update [dataset.md](datasets.md) (I didn't lie :) very little is there now and we need your help! 🤗)
-- If you're an Expert Meditator and are willing to contribute your data, you can either create a [Github Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/creating-an-issue) to share this amazing news, or if you want to stay low, you can contact me in private and I'll find people to connect you to.
+- If you're an **Expert Meditator** and are willing to contribute your data, you can either create a [Github Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/creating-an-issue) to share this amazing news, or if you want to stay low, you can contact me in private and I'll find people to connect you to.
+Use the contact form on my [website](https://yixuezhao.com).

 Thank you for your contributions. 🌸